There are many types of raisins.

 There are different ways to dry the raisins, the best way, for the consumer, is to sun dry them.
 Other methods include micro ovens and other not so nice things.

 But to get the golden color, you have to bleach the raisins.
 The chemical used for bleaching is sulfur dioxide.
-To me sulfur dioxide did not sound particular healthy.
-So i Googled “sulfur dioxide health risks”, and you should do the same, if you like golden raisins.
+To me, sulfur dioxide did not sound particularly healthy.
+So I Googled “sulfur dioxide health risks”, and you should do the same if you like golden raisins.

-i will never eat golden raisins again, and i will also make sure my raisins is sun dried in a natural healthy way.
+I will never eat golden raisins again, and I will also make sure my raisins are sun-dried in a natural healthy way.

 Vitamin C, total ascorbic acid mg 2.3

 Vitamin B-12 µg 0